Sharif Atkins

 Sharif Atkins (born January 29, 1975) is an American actor.
-He is best known for his role as Dr. Michael Gallant on ER and for his role as FBI Agent Clinton Jones on White Collar.
+He is best known for his roles as Dr. Michael Gallant on ER (2001–2006), FBI Agent Clinton Jones on White Collar (2009–2014), and Captain Norman 'Boom Boom' Gates on NCIS: Hawaiʻi (2021–2024).

 Early life

 Atkins was born in Pittsburgh, Pennsylvania, and grew up in Chicago, Illinois.
 He earned his bachelor's degree in theatre/speech from Northwestern University in 1997.
-While at Northwestern in 1996, Atkins was initiated as a member of the Kappa Alpha Psi fraternity (Theta Chapter).
+While at Northwestern in 1996, Atkins was initiated as a member of the Kappa Alpha Psi fraternity (Theta chapter).
 In 1998, he studied at the Los Angeles Performing Arts Conservatory (formerly PDAC), before getting his start in film and television.

 Career

 He gained fame for his role as Dr. Michael Gallant, a character that debuted in the eighth season (2001) of the NBC medical drama ER.
-He left ER after the 2003-2004 season.
+He left ER after the 2003–2004 season.
 In 2004, he went on to star in the short-lived police drama Hawaii as former Chicago Police Department Detective John Declan, who transferred to an elite crime unit of the Honolulu Police Department.
-Atkins continued to make guest appearances in both the 2004-2005 and 2005-2006 seasons of ER, with his character returning on leave from duty in Iraq as a U.S. Army physician.
-His character was killed in Iraq at the end of the 2005-06 season.
-Atkins also portrayed the recurring character Gary Navarro in the acclaimed series The 4400.
-Navarro is a telepath.
-In 2005 Sharif played in the tv sitcom Eve.
-He played Shelly's boyfriend Grant.
+Atkins continued to make guest appearances in both the 2004–2005 and 2005–2006 seasons of ER, with his character returning on leave from duty in Iraq as a U.S. Army physician.
+His character was killed in Iraq at the end of the 2005–2006 season.
+Atkins also portrayed the recurring character Gary Navarro in the series The 4400.
+In 2005, Atkins appeared in the TV sitcom Eve as Shelly's boyfriend Grant.

 Atkins played Special Agent Clinton Jones in USA Network's White Collar from 2009 to 2014.

 He has appeared as Assistant United States Attorney Rivers in the CBS drama The Good Wife.
-In 2009 he appeared in season 4, episode 25 of Criminal Minds - "To Hell..." as Sgt.
+In 2009, he appeared in season 4, episode 25 of Criminal Minds - "To Hell..." as Sgt.
 William Hightower.
 Atkins has also guest-starred in season 8 of CSI: Miami.

-In 2014 he appeared as a Nova Corps pilot in Guardians of the Galaxy.
+In 2014, he appeared as a Nova Corps pilot in Guardians of the Galaxy.

-In 2021 he began a recurring rule as Norman 'Boom Boom" Gates in NCIS: Hawai'i.
+In 2021, he began a recurring role as Norman 'Boom Boom" Gates in NCIS: Hawaiʻi until the series was cancelled in 2024.